codesponsor/dev/README.md

 ## How does the sponsorship work?

 Sponsors pay to place a simple, unobtrusive message.
 You add placeholder to your project's README.
 We show these simple, relevant messages other developers who view your README.
-You gets paid.
+You get paid.
 That's it.

 On CodeSponsor, sponsors and sponsor messages have to meet some tough criteria: